Living in Swindon

 Is Swindon a good place to live?

-What schools are in Swindon?
+What are the schools in Swindon like?

-What is the transport like in Swindon?
+What is the average house price in Swindon?

 Where does this data come from?